unity-sds/unity-ads-deployment/ci_cd/README.md

 The registration token can be reset at this same location.

-## U-ADS ACB Deployment in Brief
+## U-ADS ACB Deployment

 This section explaines how to deploy U-ADS ACB into Unity _Dev_ account (venue) in MCP cloud.
 The deployment into Unity _Test_ and _Prod_ accounts are also done the same way.
 Just replace any occurence of _Dev_ with either _Test_ or _Prod_.

 ### Requirements

-The deployment of the U-ADS ACB depends on some preexisting resources, which were overed in Section _Dependencies_.
+The deployment of the U-ADS ACB depends on some preexisting resources, which were covered in Section _Dependencies_.
 However, there are other requirements which need to be met before a successful deployment.
 Please, keep in mind that the requirements covered in this README file are only for U-ADS ACB deploument and not for cloning and building a project (using U-ADS ACB).
 Document _MCP Cloning_ covers the requirements for a successful use of U-ADS ACB.
 The remaining requirements for a successful deployment are

 * _MCP user account_: This account grants access to https://login.mcp.nasa.gov/.
 * _MCP GitLab account_: This account grants access to https://gitlab.mcp.nasa.gov/.